 While it’s kind of cool having a collapsible menstrual cup, it’s also quite expensive.
 Is the Lily Menstrual Cup worth the high-price?
 And is it a cup that works well in terms of not leaking?
 Let’s find out!

-Or, you can just head over to Amazon and check out the Lily Cup Compact for yourself:
+Or, you can just head over to the company website and check out the Lily Cup Compact for yourself:

 Lily Cup Compact: European Made